 - Strong logistical talent including organization, navigation and communication using technology platforms.

 - Work autonomously and as part of a team.

 - Have good eye hand coordination and a desire to use hands-on techniques, and power tools, to enhance skin integrity, improve range of motion and quality of life.

 - Demonstrate safe and competent practice in the use of equipment according to agency standards of practice.

 - Be able to manage a caseload including routing and scheduling for work-life balance.

 MINIMUM REQUIREMENTS.
 A compassionate, kind, caring attitude that puts the people we take care of first.
 Home care, visiting nursing experience is a benefit but new nurses who know they want to take care of people in the community, not just do procedures, should apply.
 Current license to practice as a Registered Nurse in the Commonwealth of Massachusetts required.
 Current CPR certification required.
 Current driving license, own reliable, insured car required.

 Demonstrated excellent verbal and written communication skills and strong interpersonal skills required.
 Demonstrated ability to engage in discussions with patients/families about serious illness, quality of life and functional well-being.
 Demonstrated organizational and time management skills required.
 Ability to use technology (computers and ipads).
 A love of driving back country roads.
 The ability to sit on the floor and work with feet, while attending to the person attached to those feet.
 Ability to adapt to different environments.
 Demonstrated knowledge, and understanding of chronic disease case management, with an ability to identify and treat signs and symptoms of the same–including competency in pain and symptom management required.
-Online and hands-on training in foot care will be provided by FootCare by Nurses, with a certification exam to be completed within 45 days.
+Online and hands-on training in foot care will be provided by FootCare by Nurses.